Do you think about creating VR content and wonder if you can?

-Prepare a scenario for your video in advance.
+- Prepare a scenario for your video in advance.
 Let it surprise, impress, and stay in the minds of your spectators.
-Create an emotional response, but don’t overdo it: do not cross the line leading to horror or aversion.
+Create an emotional response, but don’t overdo it.
+Do not cross the line leading to horror or aversion.

-Use creative shooting tricks like camera acceleration, bold angles, “reach out and touch” effect.
+- Use creative shooting tricks like camera acceleration, bold angles, “reach out and touch” effect.
 Again, do not visually overload your spectators.
-By the way, the “reach out and touch” effect has proved to be an interesting “mind game”: even if spectators cannot grab the thing, they want to touch it!
+By the way, the “reach-out-and-touch” effect has proven to be an interesting “mind game”: even if spectators cannot grab the thing, they want to touch it!

-Stitch, synchronize and process your video with a special software like VideoStitch.
+- Stitch, synchronize and process your video with a special software like VideoStitch.
 When packing it into a virtual reality application, make sure it works well on different devices: desktops, smartphones, tablets, headsets.

 2 To create 3D animation

 2) creating 3D animationsAnimate 3D scans of real objects as a base for VR content

 There is a strong demand from businesses to get easy tools for VR content creation, and the technology is trying to fulfill this need with 3D scanners.
 Yes, it is possible to scan real objects, premises, interiors, and even people with special cameras and then get their 3D versions.
 For example, this is possible with Structure Sensor.
 It works best with iPads.